jeroentjuuhh/committee-template/README.md

 - Colors
 - Navigation bar
 - Footer
-- Different html files that g
+- Different html files that all load a different page